- JWST Cycle 1 Proposal Opportunities

 - The MSA shutters are very small - each shutter has an open area of approximately 0.20" × 0.46", surrounded by bars of width ~0.075" on all sides.
 Slits on ground-based instruments are typically larger, ~1", matched to the seeing conditions.
-The narrower slit widths in the MSA are afforded by the higher sensitivity of the NIRSpec detectors.
+The narrower slit widths in the MSA are afforded by NIRSpec's sensitivity and JWST's high angular resolution.
 These tiny tolerances highlight the need for greater astrometric accuracy for MSA observing, but especially relative astrometric accuracy.
 Target acquisition will remove the absolute astrometric uncertainty.

 - Absolute astrometric correction for space-based operations will require target acquisition, which for NIRSpec MOS is done using reference stars across the MSA field of view at the start of a Visit.
 Mask alignment strategies are similarly performed for ground-based MOS spectroscopy, but the accuracy requirement is less stringent because the slits are typically larger and the PSF wider.

 See Also: NIRSpec MOS Recommended Strategies